 6. As students correctly identify items, remove them from the box.
 If the class cannot guess some items, end the activity by showing the remaining items to the class.

-You can easily get this book full of fun ESL review activities on Amazon:
+You can easily get this book full of fun ESL review activities on Amazon, but only if you want to have some more ESL awesome in your life: